jrderuiter/airflow-fs/README.rst

 Why airflow-fs?
 ---------------

-In contrast to Airflows builtin file system hooks/operators, airflow-fs implements a single interface for different file system hooks.
+Airflow-fs implements a single interface for different file system hooks, in contrast to Airflows builtin file system hooks/operators.
 This approach allows us to interact with files independently of the underlying file system, using a common set of operators for performing general operations such as copying and deleting files.